vasyl1312/vasyl1312/README.md

 <h1> Hi there 👋
 I'm Vasyl 😎</h1>

-- 💻 I'm a student of Taras Shevchenko National University of Kyiv, Faculty of Computer Science and Cybernetics
+- 💻 I am a student of Taras Shevchenko National University of Kyiv, Faculty of Computer Science and Cybernetics
 - 🙂 This is my GitHub profile and pins projects are my best
 - 📚 I like to do something new and try to develop by Node.js and more...
 - 😏 So, if you wanna know more about me: <a href="https://drive.google.com/file/d/12OZhnbgAmY4njmBjHr59_MEB7ztnwBPj/view?usp=sharing">CV</a>